 Shortly after our initial contact I wanted to give her a bouquet of flowers, but because it is a little tricky I transferred a little money and asked her to buy her favourite flowers and a little thing she might need or want for herself!
 When I told her about the transfer she said: “I dont want your money!
 I only want your big heart!!!”
 When I told her my reasons to send them she accepted.
 Later she showed me what she had bought and she was happy!
 On Skype she showed that her very tiny room was full of flowers, all over, very beautiful.

-Of course she was buddhist and short time after we “met” she asked for my “permission” to go to her Temple and stay for up to 30 days as lady-monk!
-I knew by then that she had been in Temple before so of course I didn’t mind. and when I asked why she told me that she would go to Temple praying for me, my big heart and for a future together with me in our own Paradise.
+As a thai of course she was buddhist (95% of the population in Thailand is buddhist) and short time after we got in touch she asked for my “permission” to go to a special Temple and stay there for 30 days as lady-monk!
+I knew by then that she had been in Temple before many times so of course I didn’t mind, but out of curiosity I asked her “why?”.
+She then told me that she would go praying for me, my big heart and for a future for us together and with me in our own “Paradise”.
 Jew sometimes stayed in a Temple for shorter or longer periods.
-Later we have laughed a lot about it cos after 16 days she left Temple. she missed the close contact with me on chat with web-cam, even if I could call her several times every day by the phone.
+Later we have laughed a lot about it cos after 16 days she left Temple, she missed the close contact with me on chat with web-cam, even if we could talk together several times every day by the phone – but only when she was outside, collecting groceries for the Temple.

-For me there were little or no doubt in my mind that she was “for real”, a pure nature/country girl with a clean mind and very good caring heart.
+For me there were little or no doubt in my mind that she was “for real”, a pure nature/country girl (called herself a “jungle girl”) with a clean mind and very good caring heart.

-So I decided to go to Thailand in August and Jew invited me to her birthday on August 1, 2008 in Bangkok and we agreed that there was no reason in waiting longer to get married cos we knew we had to be together!
+So I decided to go to Thailand in August for holiday and Jew invited me to her birthday on August 1, 2008 in Bangkok.
+We agreed that there was no reason in waiting longer to get married cos we knew we had to be together for the rest of our life!

 Thursday, July 31 was a very strange day!
-I had just been through a long exhausting flight with Aeroflot (I never do that again!) and landed early morning in Bangkok, and the air outside was extremely hot.
+I had just been through a long exhausting flight with Aeroflot (I never do that again!) and landed early morning in Bangkok, and the air outside was extremely hot and like walking into a hot wall hitting me in the face.
 After collecting my little trolley and coming out from customs I was almost in chok!
-Seemed like there was “millions” of small asians around me and all over and I walked around to see if I possibly could find Jew.
+Seemed like there was “millions” of small thai.s around me and all over and I walked around to see if I possibly could find Jew.

 Lot’s of taxi-drivers offered their service by walking up to me pulling in my sleeve, and after 5 or 6 guy.s pulling my sleeve I started to get quite annoyed.
 Furthermore there were an awful lot of mostly thai women standing behind a railing, some holding signs with names on.